h5bp/Effeckt.css/readme.md

   1. Grunt will process .scss on file saves
   1. Grunt will run [autoprefixer](https://github.com/ai/autoprefixer)
   1. Grunt will [LiveReload](http://livereload.com/) the browser (style injection, you'll need the [browser extensions](http://feedback.livereload.com/knowledgebase/articles/86242-how-do-i-install-and-use-the-browser-extensions-))
-- The demo page will use [jQuery](http://jquery.com/) to manipulate classes, but ultimately the styles are just CSS
+- [jQuery](http://jquery.com/) manipulates the classes used for the effects.

 You'll have to: